carusyte/stock/README.md

     git revert 336cf8d

     cd %GOPATH%\src\github.com\carusyte\stock
-    go build
+    go install

 ### Run

-    go run main.go
+1. Before running the program, copy the `stock.sample.toml` config file template to `$GOPATH/bin`, and rename to `stock.toml`.

+2. Customize/Localize the 'stock.toml' file accordingly.

+3. If you have your executable search path environment variable properly set, you should be able to run the following command directly.
+This command will list out all sub-commands and its usage.
+    ```
+    stock help
+    ```

+4. You might need [carustye/roprox](https://github.com/carusyte/roprox) to run in parallel in order to fetch publicly available proxy servers.

+5. To start fetching A-share market data:
+    ```
+    stock get
+    ```

-    # there are still some config parse problem, instruction required
+*there are still some config parse problem, instruction required*

 ## FAQ